MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 Semantic information in data includes Power BI [data categories](/power-bi/transform-model/desktop-data-categorization) such as address and postal code, relationships between tables, and hierarchical information.

-These data categories comprise metadata that semantic link propagates into the Data Science environment to enable new experiences and maintain data lineage.
+These data categories comprise metadata that semantic link propagates into the Synapse Data Science environment to enable new experiences and maintain data lineage.

 Some example applications of semantic link include: